Amazon’s best Prime Day deal was likely an accident

 [Amazon Prime Day means protest for workers in Minnesota]

-According to a report by research firm Marketplace Pulse, this year’s Prime Day discounted 1.3 million products with average discounts of 25 to 30 percent.
-Compared with previous years, there was far more emphasis on exclusive deals found only on Amazon as well as products, particularly consumer electronics, sold by Amazon instead of third-party sellers.
+According to a report by the research firm Marketplace Pulse, this year’s Prime Day discounted 1.3 million products with average discounts of 25 to 30 percent.
+Compared with previous years, there was much more emphasis on exclusive deals on Amazon and products — particularly consumer electronics — sold by Amazon rather than third-party sellers.

-E-commerce experts expressed certainty that the “deal” was indeed a mistake, because of the enormous size of the discount involved and the fact that Amazon’s Prime Day marketing strategy focuses on heavily advertising the best deals.
-The suspected errors are a glimpse into how the world’s largest public company can pour billions of dollars into sophisticated algorithms that handle hundreds of transactions per second successfully and yet still make mistakes.
-That’s because while sophisticated technology powers most of the company’s activities, there are still plenty of operations controlled by error-prone humans.
+E-commerce experts expressed certainty that the “deal” was indeed a mistake because of the enormous size of the discount involved and the fact that Amazon’s Prime Day marketing strategy focuses heavily on advertising the best deals.
+The suspected errors are a glimpse into how the world’s largest public company can pour billions of dollars into sophisticated algorithms that successfully handle hundreds of transactions per second and yet still make mistakes.
+That’s because, although sophisticated technology powers most of the company’s activities, there are still plenty of operations controlled by error-prone humans.

-Elaine Kwon, who owns e-commerce management firm Kwontified and previously worked at Amazon, said the task of creating Prime Day deals for Amazon-sold products falls to a relatively small group of individuals compared with the number of people tasked with reviewing all promotions and products with Prime Day.
-While Amazon spends significant resources preparing for the event, they “don’t have enough hands or tools to make sure it’s always accurate,” said Kwon.
+Elaine Kwon, who owns the e-commerce management firm Kwontified and previously worked at Amazon, said the task of creating Prime Day deals for Amazon-sold products falls to a relatively small group of people compared with the number of people tasked with reviewing all promotions and products with Prime Day.
+Even though Amazon spends significant resources preparing for the event, they “don’t have enough hands or tools to make sure it’s always accurate,” Kwon said.

-In fact, Amazon has dealt with pricing error issues for years, former executives said.
-The errors were so common, in fact, that Amazon created a tool that alerts third-party sellers when a significant pricing change is made, to ensure the change wasn’t made accidentally, said James Thomson, a former Amazon senior manager who is now a partner at brand consultancy Buy Box Experts.
-Those entities also have the ability to create a pricing “floor” so Amazon’s algorithms never price the product below that level.
-It’s not clear whether or not the same precautions are in place for Amazon’s own transactions.
+Amazon has dealt with pricing-error issues for years, former executives said.
+The errors were so common that Amazon created a tool that alerts third-party sellers when a significant pricing change is made to ensure the change wasn’t made accidentally, said James Thomson, a partner at the brand consultancy Buy Box Experts and formerly a senior manager at Amazon.
+Those entities can also create a pricing “floor” so Amazon’s algorithms never price the product below that level.
+It’s unclear whether the same precautions are in place for Amazon’s own transactions.

-Marketplace Pulse’s founder Juozas Kaziukėnas said the camera equipment story so captivated the public because people hope that they, too, will be able to find such an unheard-of discount.
-There’s an additional allure, too: that of the general public taking on a tech behemoth and winning.
+Marketplace Pulse’s founder Juozas Kaziukėnas said the story of the camera equipment so captivated the public because people hope that they, too, will be able to find such an inconceivable discount.
+There’s an additional allure, too — that of the general public taking on a tech behemoth and winning.

 [Amazon’s Prime Day: 5 things to know before you shop]

-But in the end, Goliath may come out on top: the money lost is a rounding error for Amazon, and the story is likely driving additional buyers to the site, he said.
+But in the end, Goliath may come out on top: The money lost is a rounding error for Amazon, and the story is likely to drive additional buyers to the site, he said.